smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 Debug Functions
 ------------------

-`debug` (\<args\>): true - writes the set of argument objects (converted to strings) to the console.
+`debug` (\<args\>): true - writes one or more arguments (strings and other base types, sets, lists, model elements as names) to the console.

-> Currently debug writes to the console using System.out.println calls.
-This results in the output going to the console of the Eclipse development environment from which OSATE got started.
-It should be able to write to the console in OSATE.
+> The debug trace is written to a console in OSATE.

-> You might want to write wrapper methods that allow you to turn such debug logging on and off.
-See debugging with Resolute below.
+> You can enable and disable debug tracing through commands in the context menu of the Assurance Case View that comes with Resolute.

 []{#common-resolute-function-library}